 Phosphate is an absolute requirement for all known forms of life.
 Its most important use is therefore as a component of agricultural fertilizers, though it has many other applications in industry.

 Phosphate is obtained either from guano deposits or from phosphate rock , which contains calcium hydroxyphosphate.
 Rich commercial guano deposits are found on Pacific islands that are high enough to be nesting grounds for seabirds and which are located in dry belts where rainfall will not rapidly wash away the guano.
 Phosphate rock is more widespread but requires considerable processing because of its very low solubility.
 Phosphate rock that has been treated with sulfuric acid to increase its solubility is marketed as superphosphate, while phosphate that has been processed with phosphoric acid is marketed as triple superphosphate.
-Neither was yet in common use in 1941.
+Superphosphate had been marketed for decades by the time of the Pacific War, but triple superphosphate was not yet in common use in 1941.

 Phosphorus.

-Phosphate was a source of elemental phosphorus.
+Phosphate is a source of elemental phosphorus.
 Phosphorus is an

 allotropic element, existing in several forms.
 White phosphorus is the